 - Run a live pilot: Each day, team in charge of the process reviews a random selection of bot output.

-- Evaluate pilot results: Run a detailed evaluation considering rare cases and difficult inputs
+- Evaluate pilot results: Run a detailed evaluation considering rare cases and difficult inputs.
+Only finalize the pilot when previously agreed targets are met.

 - Design the governance of new, bot driven process with support from the current team.
 For example put in place mechanism for maintenance to keep the bots functioning as the process changes.